Control of nonlinear Compton scattering in a squeezed vacuum

-Finally, we observe that a series of recent experiments have begun to explore the extension of squeezing into shorter wavelengths via high-harmonic generation~\cite{TheidelPRX2024, TzurPRR2024}.
+Finally, we observe that \corr{recent experiments have demonstrated squeezing over $7$ THz~\cite{Chen_2022} and even sub-petahertz~\cite{Sennary_2025} bandwidths.
+While these ultrabroadband sources currently exhibit lower squeezing magnitudes than narrowband sources, there is no fundamental physical barrier to increasing the squeezing level as the technology matures.
+Furthermore,} a series of recent experiments has begun to explore the extension of squeezing into shorter wavelengths via high-harmonic generation~\cite{TheidelPRX2024, TzurPRR2024}.
 Also, the realization of squeezed vacuum states in the x-ray regime is becoming increasingly plausible~\cite{Qu_PRE_entangle24,Qu_2025}.
 The above results would also be valid in that frequency range because the effects of recoil can still be safely neglected for an MeV-electron.
 Moreover, this latter setup would have the advantage that the intense laser field could be optical.

 In conclusion, we have shown that the probability of nonlinear Compton scattering can be controlled by squeezing the vacuum at the expected emitted modes.
 Apart from the squeezing amplitude, an important steering parameter is the squeezing angle, which crucially controls whether squeezing enhances or suppresses the probability.
-Our numerical results show that the presented results can in principle be tested experimentally by colliding a moderately relativistic electron beam with either an intense THz laser field and squeezing in the optical regime or an intense optical laser field and squeezing in the x-ray domain.
+Our numerical results show that the presented predictions can in principle be tested experimentally by colliding a moderately relativistic electron beam with either an intense THz laser field and squeezing in the optical regime or an intense optical laser field and squeezing in the x-ray domain.
+The control is sensitive to the photon polarization, such that optical or x-ray beams with controlled polarization can be in principle produced, with multiple possible applications spanning from light-matter interaction to quantum optics and quantum information.

+\paragraph{Appendix A: Displacement and squeezing operators} The displacement and the squeezing operators are fundamental unitary operators in quantum optics \cite{Mandel_b_2013,Agarwal_b_2013}.
+By introducing the complex functions $b_j(\bm{q})$ and $z_j(\bm{q})$, the displacement operator $D(b)$ and the squeezing operator $S(z)$ are defined as \cite{Mandel_b_2013,Agarwal_b_2013}